After Lockdown, Femicide Rises in South Africa

 Ndlozi added: “We don’t need them when we mourn; we need them to stop the mourning.”

-In Nigeria, protesters have defied the lockdown restrictions to voice their anger over the recent wave of rape and murder of women and young girls in the country.
+In Nigeria, protesters have defied the lockdown restrictions to voice their anger over the recent wave of rape and murder of women and girls in the country.

 President Muhammadu Buhari reacted by condemning the increasing cases of rape and other gender-based violence in the country.